chiedozie013/portfolio-microverse/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.

 - **[It has a header for navigation]**
 - **[it has th eheadline section with my name, short discription and links to my online accounts]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.